jessebuckmann/sample_preparation_module/projects/SamplePreparationModule_by_Roos_and_Jesse/Testing/testing_coating.md

 Prepare the samples by using a Finn pipet.
 For instructions on how to use a Finn pipet click [here](https://git.science.uu.nl/j.i.buckmann/experiment-design-2020/-/blob/master/projects/SamplePreparationModule_by_Roos_and_Jesse/peer_instructions/intructions.md) Keep in mind to always add the acid to the water and before dropping it onto the wood stir it with a pasteur pipet (simpler version of a Finn pipet).
 Take a clean pasteur pipet after each time you dripped some acid onto the wood to avoid messing up your concentrations.
 Also leave these samples on the wood for approximately 5 minutes and the remove them with an pasteur pipet.

 Finally [aqua regia](https://git.science.uu.nl/j.i.buckmann/experiment-design-2020/-/blob/master/projects/SamplePreparationModule_by_Roos_and_Jesse/peer_instructions/intructions.md) has been prepared and dropped onto the wood.
-This has only been done for the 100 % concentration, since it contains both nitric and hydrochloric acid.
+This has only been done for the 100 % concentration, since it contains both Nitric and Hydrochloric acid.

+### Conclusion
+#### Visual
+When looking at the wood after 24 hours we can only see damage where 100 % Nitric acid and Aqua Regia have been.
+These were also already visible after having the acid on the coating for 24 hours.
+In the [picture](https://git.science.uu.nl/j.i.buckmann/experiment-design-2020/-/blob/master/projects/SamplePreparationModule_by_Roos_and_Jesse/Photos/results_acid_test.jpg) the damage is also visible.

+#### Feel test
+None of the Hydrochloric acid concentrations had any effect on the coating.
+For the Nitric acid only the 100 % feels slightly different.
+It feels a bit smoother.
+Ethanol didn't have an effect on the coating, nor did toluene.
+For acetone it is hard to say, the wood feels slightly smoother here, which may be the result of the test, but it may also just be a smoother area.
+The region where Aqua Regia has been also feels smoother.
+Most importantly though is that while the coating is slightly smoother or has a different colour none of the acids or solvents actually destroyed the wood.
+Maybe spilling a lot of acid is not a good idea, especially on the long term, but you don't have to worry about the workspace being unusable after have spilled something several times.